Function spaces for decoupling: Boundedness properties of Fourier integral operators

-\begin{remark} This example makes clear that the same phenomenon will happen for any FIO whose canonical relation maps phase space points $(x_j, \omega_0)$ with varying base point $x_j$ and fixed direction $\omega_0$ to points with varying direction.
-For a concrete example, consider the FIO $T = e^{it\sqrt{L}}$, where $L$ is the divergence form operator
+\begin{remark} The proof above can be tweaked to show that the same phenomenon will occur for any Fourier integral operator with a canonical relation which maps points $(x_j, \omega_0)$ in phase space, with varying base point $x_j$ and fixed direction $\omega_0$, to points with varying direction.
+For a concrete example, consider the Fourier integral operator $T = e^{it\sqrt{L}}$, where $L$ is the self-adjoint operator

 in two space dimensions.
 The bicharacteristic flow associated with $\sqrt{L}$ is